Sessions and Captures System

 It is of first importance to understand that there are two main ways to create captures:

-Capturing online, processing offline
+Capturing online and processing offline

 Offline settings